lefakkomies/pynomo-doc/doc/source/tutorials/tutorial2.rst

 Recapping from the first part of Tutorial 1, we know that

-:math:`d = {e\times c}`
+:math:`d = {e\times c}`,

-Where :math:`e` (economy) was expressed in terms of distance travelled per unit volume of fuel.
+where :math:`e` (economy) was expressed in terms of distance travelled per unit volume of fuel.
 This is precisely what we want but we need to adjust the scales for American units of measure.
 This is accomplished by:

 #. *Converting* the minimum (:code:`u_min`) and maximum (:code:`u_max`) values in the axis to match those in the SI unit axis.
 #. *Aligning* the distance and fuel consumed axis so that they match the height of the SI unit axis.